-The contractor shall ensure the vegetation management is performed as defined below and in the Functional Descriptions of Training Systems and Devices.
-Task Orders shall delineate the applicable systems for vegetation management.
+The contractor shall ensure the vegetation management is performed as defined in this Task Order (i.e. Task Order DD-1155 document, and all Task Order attachments, inclusive of this PWS.)
 Unless otherwise specified in the applicable training range or training system appendix, the contractor shall ensure vegetation management conforms to the below:

 - (a) Range Training Areas: In all areas within a 36" perimeter of the target, target berm, bunkers, control panels, and established shooting positions: the vegetation shall not exceed 6" in height. - (b) MOUT, IIT, FOB, ECP, Towers, and After Action Review training areas: The contractor shall provide vegetation management and weed control within the boundaries of all MOUT and IIT training areas.
 The contractor shall ensure the vegetation does not exceed 6" within fenced areas and extending 36" from all areas of the fence or boundary line.
-The contractor shall also provide vegetation management and weed prevention around all MOUT, IIT, Forward Operating Base (FOB), Entry Control Point (ECP), Towers, and After Action Review buildings that are not in fenced areas, ensuring that vegetation does not exceed 6" in height at all areas 10" from the building. - (c) Covered or Stand-alone training systems: The contractor shall provide vegetation management and weed control 10' within and around all stand-alone training systems.
+The contractor shall also provide vegetation management and weed prevention around all MOUT, IIT, Forward Operating Base (FOB), Entry Control Point (ECP), Towers, and After Action Review buildings that are not in fenced areas, ensuring that vegetation does not exceed 6" in height at all areas 10' from the building.

+(c) Covered or Stand-alone training systems: The contractor shall provide vegetation management and weed control 10' within and around all stand-alone training systems.
 If the training system has a fabric shelter or other environmental protection covering, the contractor shall provide vegetation management and weed prevention at all areas 10' from the shelter or covering.
 The contractor shall be responsible to provide all equipment and tools required to perform the vegetation management tasks.
 The contractor shall ensure the personnel performing the vegetation management tasks are provided and wear appropriate safety equipment and clothing.